 If you can dream it, you can do it in TNT.

 Hughesville (not to be confused with that town where Christmas was almost stolen) is a happy little suburb of Chicago sometime during the 1980s.
-Home to Hughesville High, Hughesville is that town you see in most every 80s teen movie, especially those by John Hughes.
+Home to Hughesville High, Hughesville is that town you see in almost every 80s teen movie, especially those by John Hughes.
 It’s a content little place during a content little time when Reagan was president, America was the most totally excellent nation that ever was, and all was good and right with the world, at least to the extent that anyone in America cared to pay attention.
 Greed was good, communism was bad, and music videos were starting to become “a thing” thanks to some no-name cable channel.

 Hughesville High is a roleplaying game about high school kids in the 80s.
 High school kids with unusual powers and abilities, sure, but high school kids nonetheless.
 It’s a lighthearted game intended to evoke the classic teen movies of the 80s, with the modern-day teen-monster shtick and other weirdness thrown into the mix for good measure.
 Unlike today’s teen-monster genre, however, Hughes isn’t supposed to be taken even slightly seriously.
 Hughesville High is much more Weird Science and much less Twilight.